 Urinary incontinence in women is a very common, often a consequence of childbirth or ageing.
 It can be a significant cause of embarrassment and loss of quality of life.
-However urinary incontinence is a readily treatable condition, for many women cure is possible.
+However female urinary incontinence is a readily treatable condition, and for many women cure is possible.

 Pelvic floor training is often the first means of managing stress urinary incontinence caused by weakness of the pelvic floor.

 The pelvic floor muscles are a group of muscles that attach to the lower bones of the pelvis.
 The outlet from the bladder, called the urethra, passes through the pelvic floor and so contraction of these muscles can assist in compensating for incontinence.
 When the pelvic floor is contracted the muscles increase support of the pelvic organs and tighten the urinary sphincter.

 Pelvic floor and bladder training is available at the Urological Outpatients Clinic under the supervision of our continence nurse.
 She will assist you in correctly identifying your pelvic floor and teach you the correct technique for performing strengthening exercises.

 Surgery for female urinary incontinence

 Surgery for female urinary incontinence is usually in the form of suburethral sling surgery – a very major advance in the management of female incontinence and for appropriately selected women, can offer cure rates of 80 to 85%.